gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

   const { createPage } = actions

   // The “graphql” function allows us to run arbitrary
-  // queries against the local WordPress graphql schema.
+  // queries against the local Gatsby GraphQL schema.
 Think of
   // it like the site has a built-in database constructed
   // from the fetched data that you can run queries against. const result = await graphql(`